-For detailed explanation of security measure for the computerized MCAT check out the AAMC's MCAT Exam Testing Center Regulations and Procedures and the AAMC's 2008 MCAT Essentials publication.
+For detailed explanation of security measure for the MCAT Essentials publication.

 You should start studying for the MCAT after taking the necessary prerequisite courses (see above).
 Realistically you should put as much work into studying for the test as you do for a demanding four credit course at CSB/SJU during the regular semester.
 Such amount of preparation time will vary from individual, but 10-15 hours/week for 12 weeks is probably a minimum.

-There are many tools to help you study for the MCAT, some rather inexpensive and other commercial options that can be quite costly .
-A number of popular MCAT preparation resources with our students are listed below.
+There are many tools to help you study for the MCAT, some rather inexpensive and other commercial options that can be quite costly.
 Regardless of how you choose to study, however, the most important thing is that you familiarize yourself with the test content and style.
 You should take as many sample tests as you can get your hands on.
 You can obtain these tests directly from the AAMC or from commercial MCAT preparation companies listed below.

-Briefly, you can study on your own using MCAT preparation resources from the AAMC, your notes, and your textbooks.
+Briefly, you can study on your own, using your notes, and your textbooks.
 You can also sign up for a commercial MCAT preparation course, either classroom version or online.
 These courses can be thorough and useful, but are expensive and thus not readily accessible to all students.
 However, to meet recent student demands, the CSB/SJU Health Pre-professional Program and the CSB/SJU Pre-medicine Club work with several MCAT preparation companies to facilitate offering of MCAT preparation classes on our campuses at several times throughout the year.
 By doing so we are not endorsing a specific company or method of preparation, but we are simply making these courses available on campus to interested students to avoid their extensive travel to Minneapolis to take these classes.

 What method of preparation you choose to use is dependent on a number of factors such as how disciplined are you with your time, how did you do in the MCAT prerequisite courses, how long ago did you take these courses, how have you preformed in other standardized exams such as the ACT and SAT, and whether you can afford a commercial test prep-course or not.
 You should meet with a pre-med advisor to discuss your options, and we'll come up with a plan of study that works for you.